ElBrewster/brandy/README.md

 # Brand Boosters Exercise from Beyond CSS

 This repo is my implementation of the final project for Kevin Powell's course Beyond CSS.
-The figma file can be found [here](https://www.figma.com/file/yFI9a6XdwNfwUNRkcCX0GZ/BrandBoosters?node-id=7%3A551&mode=dev).
-I've used my own starter Sass template based on what I learned and implemented form his course.
+The figma file I used as reference can be found [here](https://www.figma.com/file/yFI9a6XdwNfwUNRkcCX0GZ/BrandBoosters?node-id=7%3A551&mode=dev).
+I've used my own starter Sass template based on what I learned and experienced during his course.
 10/10 I do recommend it!

 ## Stills